SuiMachine/LiveSplit.UnderworldAscendant/README.md

 ﻿LiveSplit.UnderworldAscendant
 =====================

-LiveSplit.UnderworldAscendant is a [LiveSplit](http://livesplit.org/) component for Thief: Deadly Shadows (for real!).
+LiveSplit.UnderworldAscendant is a [LiveSplit](http://livesplit.org/) component for Underworld Ascendant.

 Features
 --------